wso2/docs-security/en/docs/security-reporting/reward-and-acknowledgement-program/index.md

 * Out-of-date third-party libraries or frameworks without a proof of concept against an in-scope product.
 * Non-critical information leakage (server identification headers, stack traces, software version disclosure).

-**Configuration and hardening recommendations** (without a demonstrated exploit):
+**Hardening and configuration recommendations** (no demonstrated exploit):

 * Missing or weak HTTP security headers (CSP, HSTS, X-Frame-Options, Permissions-Policy, and similar).
-* SSL/TLS configuration weaknesses (cipher-suite preference, protocol versions, HSTS preload, certificate-transparency).
+* SSL/TLS configuration weaknesses (cipher-suite preference, protocol versions, HSTS preload, certificate transparency).
 * Missing `Secure`, `HttpOnly`, or `SameSite` flags on cookies that do not carry session or authentication state.
 * Lack of rate limiting or brute-force protection on non-authentication endpoints.
 * DNS or email-authentication misconfiguration (SPF, DKIM, DMARC, NS records) on WSO2 domains, unless it enables practical impersonation.